• Skip to primary navigation

 an oval platter of Singapore Mei Fun noodles with shrimp, carrots, cabbage, scallions

-Why We Love This Shrimp Mei Fun Recipe
+Why You'll Love This Shrimp Mei Fun Recipe

 • It cooks in just 10 minutes